AstroDule/cf3-doc/source/datavolume/howtomountdriveoverssh/mountssh.rst

 **Firsly you have to convert your Private Key to OpenSSH format.**

-To do that please launch PuTTy KeyGenerator then choose your Private Key by going to *file* - *Load Private Key*
+To do that please launch PuTTy KeyGenerator then choose your Private Key by going to *File* - *Load Private Key*

 .. image::  puttymenu.png